Handbook of Business Procedures

 The cost of limousine transportation may be reimbursed only if it is the lowest transportation available.

 Tips may not be reimbursed using state accounts.
 Tips may be reimbursed using local accounts up to 20 percent.
+If submitting receipts for public transportation, the tip or gratuity is separated from the daily transportation amount and should be itemized in the “Other Travel” section of the voucher.

 Employees holding a private or commercial aircraft license may not operate leased or privately owned aircraft in conjunction with official university business unless authorized by the Chancellor or his or her designee.
 More information is available at the UT System Board of Regents Rule 20601.